-All investments have a return on investment (negative or positive), which is the interest you get from buying the share or the mutual fund or unit trust.
+All investments have a return on investment (negative or positive), which is the interest you get from buying the share, mutual fund or unit trust.

-So if you invest ($100) and compound interest is 12% per annum it means that your investment will get 12%, after one year you end with $112 and then the next year the investment 12% is added on $112 etc.
+If you invest ($100) and compound interest is 12% per annum your investment will get 12%, at the end of the first year you'll have $112, in the next year another 12% is added onto the $112 etc.

-Any financial services person that tells any investment has a definite return, better be a great psychic or they’re not being truthful.
+Any financial services person that tells you an investment has a definite return, better be a great psychic.

 For now I’m going to suggest another method: ask your financial advisor or investment banker to draw up a risk scenario analysis for you.

 My financial advisor does this for me every quarter – it’s a spread sheet where they look at how a change in the rate of return will affect your portfolio, so you have a worst case and best case scenario based on the investment instrument's past performance.

 This way you know what you're buying into and you can start to see if your portfolio is underperforming, based on historical performance.

 Note: the higher the rate of return, the higher the risk so you have to find a way to balance the two.

 I keep saying investment is a time game, and for someone as impatient as me, that's not a good thing.

 The longer you hold an investment, the more time it has to accumulate compound interest.